lemonteaa/relabel/README.md

 The library has a global config stored in the dynamic variable `*config*`, which is a map of configuration options vs value.
 One can either change them "permanantly" through the standard function `alter-var-root`, or apply change to a range of converters using the scoped version `binding`.

-Currently there is only one config option:
+Currently there are two config options:

 `:automap-seq` determines whether post-processing is applied flexibly to values extracted from source object's field in the `from` modifier.
 If true, then the function specified in the `:then` optional parameter will be changed with the `one-or-more` modifier before applying to extracted value.